NYC bomb suspect Akayed Ullah posted message to Trump before blast

 After moving to New York, he was a licensed cab driver from March 2012 to March 2015, according to a spokesman for the New York City Taxi and Limousine Commission, and more recently he was working as an electrician.

-Law enforcement officials said Ullah, who had traveled abroad numerous times since moving to the U.S., didn't raise any red flags before Monday.
-He only had several traffic tickets on his record.

-After police descended on three residences in Brooklyn that were linked to Ullah, his family released a statement in the evening through the Council on American-Islamic Relations.
+After police converged on three residences in Brooklyn that were linked to Ullah, his family released a statement in the evening through the Council on American-Islamic Relations.

 "We are heartbroken by the violence that was targeted at our city today, and by the allegations being made against a member of our family," the statement said.